Deepsjai/nlp4finance.github.io/README.md

 #### 2.)
 Preparing data for LDA analysis:
-Converting the documents into a simple vector representation using count vection from sklearn.
+Converting the documents into a simple vector representation using count vector from sklearn.

 <p align="center">
   <img src="./image7.com.png" width="400" height="400">